CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ________

 ## 🐛 Bugfixes
+- Fixed a bug which allowed an item to be increased in quantity in a full inventory (weight).
 - Fixed a bug which caused shotguns to visually load a shell two extra times on average.
-- Fixed a bug which allowed an item to be increased in quantity in a full inventory (weight).
 - Fixed a bug which caused player models to render at the position of their death.
 - Fixed a bug which caused your camera to be oriented incorrectly after respawning.
 - Fixed a bug which caused bear traps to not be breakable.
-- Fixed a bug which prevented players from being wallbanged.
 - Fixed a bug which caused your fpv gun display while consuming an item.
 - Fixed a bug which caused your character to get stuck sliding on the ground like it's made of ice.
+- Fixed a bug which prevented players from being wallbanged.
+- Fixed a buh which prevented players from digging up landmines
+- Fixed a bug which prevented the Chinese bunker from initializing properly (breaking the gas disable sequence).